 Culpepper was adopted at one-day old.
 He was born to a teenage mother, who was then serving time at a correctional facility.
 Unable to care for her son, she placed him in the arms of an employee at her facility, Emma Lewis Culpepper.
 She adopted Daunte and raised him alongside her other 15 children (also adopted).
 Culpepper says of his mother, “She’s a very, very special lady.
 Remarkable.
 Strong.
 Everything you’d want in a mother.
 In a parent.”

 If you are from New England or just love the Patriots, you probably know of Kyle Van Noy.
-Traded by the Detroit Lions in October 2016, Van Noy has quickly become a very memorable linebacker on the Patriots’ roster.
-This football star helped the Pats get their big Super Bowl win last year, and is expected to be a driving force on their defensive lineup once again this season.
+Traded by the Detroit Lions in October 2016, Van Noy quickly became a very memorable linebacker on the Patriots’ roster.
+This football star helped the Pats get their big Super Bowl win in 2019, and continues to be a driving force on their defensive lineup this season.

 Kyle Van Noy is doing big things off the field, as well.
 He and his wife, Marissa, started the Van Noy Valor Foundation to help adopted, foster, and disadvantaged youth in need.
 The foundation strives to provide opportunities for these children and to help them reach their full potential by giving them the resources needed to succeed.

 The couple’s inspiration for the foundation stems from their personal, intimate connection to adoption.
 Kyle Van Noy was adopted as a baby and Marissa’s father and brother were also adopted.
 Kyle explains, “We have a big heart for adoption and foster families, as well as kids who are struggling.
 We want to give them strength and success.”
 Van Noy wants children and teens in foster care to know that they too can overcome the struggles.
 He wants them to know that their path does not define them, and a strong future is in reach.